tgc-bot/FourAcesContracts/Staff.md

 5. This contract CANNOT be held to invalidate terms of the Membership contract, unless such a term allows for such an exemption to occur.
+    This contract MAY be held to expand upon clauses of ‘CAN’ ‘CANNOT’ ‘MAY’ or ‘MAY NOT’.

 **<span class="underline">Staff signatures, certifying they have read, understood and agreed to these